 Recent versions of instant messaging include the ability to use video conferencing, to play games together with your friends, and even to make phone calls over the Internet.
 Examples of instant messaging programs are ICQ , Yahoo!
 Messenger , Google Talk , Facebook Messenger, and Skype Instant Messaging .

-The image below shows what such messages look like in a chat in Facebook.
-You type your next comment in the text box at the bottom.
+The image below is chat in Facebook.
+You type your next comment in the text box at the bottom that contain 'Type a message' in gray text.
 The Facebook profile picture for the person 'talking' shows at the left.